 While working as a police officer, it's not uncommon to hear someone utter the phrase "I can't believe I'm getting paid to do this!"
 Sometimes, you may have to drive fast.
 Sometimes, you may have to chase people on foot.

-Working crime scenes, guarding perimeters, tracking suspects and the like can be so interesting and intriguing that often doesn't feel like work.
-Moreover, many police activities necessarily bring an adrenaline rush that can keep you excited and enthusiastic about the job far after the incident itself wanes.
+Working crime scenes, guarding perimeters, and tracking suspects can be so interesting and intriguing that it often doesn't feel like work.
+Many police activities necessarily bring an adrenaline rush that can keep you excited and enthusiastic about the job far after the incident itself wanes.

-This is not to say that professionalism goes out the window, but rather that personal enjoyment from a job done both safely and well, with a positive outcome, is a well-deserved and welcomed side benefit of an already rewarding law enforcement career.
+Personal enjoyment from a job done professionally, safely, and well is a well-deserved and welcomed side benefit of an already rewarding law enforcement career.